 While we had already implemented a progress bar for individual learning modules, version 2.0 implemented the first "overall" progress bar, one of the most requested features from our user studies.

-Learning Journey 3.0: enlarging the experience
+Learning Journey 3.0: expanding the experience

 While version 2.0 was well received generally, our user testing revealed more issues that needed to be addressed.
 One of the biggest issues was that the size of the player window was too small, and even though there was a "full-screen" button, many learners did not discover it on their own.
 Additionally, users often found progress hard to track on individual items.